-- Competitive rivalry or competition (strong force)
+- Competitive rivalry or competition: Strong force

-- Bargaining power of buyers or customers (strong force)
+- Bargaining power of buyers or customers: Strong force

-- Bargaining power of suppliers (weak force)
+- Bargaining power of suppliers: Weak force

-- Threat of substitutes or substitution (moderate force)
+- Threat of substitutes or substitution: Moderate force

-- Threat of new entrants or new entry (moderate force)
+- Threat of new entrants or new entry: Moderate force

 Recommendations.
-Based on this Five Forces Analysis, Harley-Davidson needs to focus on counteracting the effects of the strong force of competition and the strong bargaining power of customers.
+Based on this Five Forces analysis, the goals and objectives of Harley-Davidson’s generic competitive strategy and intensive growth strategies need to focus on counteracting the effects of the strong force of competition and the strong bargaining power of customers.
 For example, Harley-Davidson can increase product development efforts, along with investment in technological innovation.
-The external factors in the motorcycle industry environment also point to the limited but significant effects of the threat of substitution and the threat of new entrants.
+The external factors in this Five Forces analysis also point to the limited but significant effects of the threat of substitution and the threat of new entrants in the motorcycle industry environment.
 Harley-Davidson can address these concerns through strategic alliances, market penetration, and global expansion.

 - High number of firms (strong force)